shondoe11/music-rewrapped/README.md

 - Real-time data visualization of Spotify metrics
 - Dynamic concert suggestions via the Ticketmaster API
 - Personalized tagging and filtering of events
-- Multiple user roles (regular, admin, promoter) with specific privileges
+- Multiple user roles (guest, regular, promoter) with specific privileges
+- Real-time notifications powered by Flask-Socket.IO for immediate event updates

 ---

-# Wireframe
+## 2. Wireframe

-**WF Overview**
-- **Home Dashboard**: Summary of listening stats, current top tracks/artists, and event recommendations
+### WF Overview

+#### **Home**
+- **Welcome to Music Re-Wrapped**
+- “Hi there, \${user}!
+Scroll down to learn more about your music taste ⬇️”
+- **Top Songs**
+  - Leaderboard visualization to display user’s most-played tracks over a time frame (1 month, 3 months, 6 months, 1 year).
+  - Show top 10 items in two columns.
+  - Display each track’s artwork (square with padding, border radius, and Tailwind box shadows).
+- **Favorite Genres Evolution**
+  - A stream graph showing the user’s most listened-to genres over a selected time frame.
+- **Top Artists**
+  - Leaderboard visualization for most-played artists (similar time frames).
+  - Show top 10 items in two columns.
+  - Display each artist’s image (circle with padding, box shadows).
+- **Longest Listening Streak**
+  - Summaries of total minutes listened, biggest listening day, total tracks played.
+  - A radial/polar chart highlighting hours listened each month.
+- **Top Listeners (Percentile Ranking)**
+  - A gauge/speedometer chart to show where the user ranks among listeners of a favorite artist.

+#### **Re-Wrapped Page**
+This page offers users deeper insights into their music listening habits beyond the basic homepage statistics.
+Key elements include:

+- **In-Depth Analytics & Trends**
+  - Interactive multi-line charts that compare listening trends across different time frames (daily, weekly, monthly).
+  - Heatmaps displaying listening intensity by day of the week or hour of the day.

+- **Genre & Mood Analysis**
+  - Bubble charts or scatter plots representing the diversity of genres, where bubble size indicates listening duration.
+  - Chord diagrams that illustrate correlations between artists and genres based on user activity.

+- **Geographic Insights**
+  - Interactive maps highlighting listener density or concert attendance by region.
+  - Flow maps showing movement trends if location data is available.

+- **Personalized Recommendations**
+  - A carousel featuring suggested concerts or new album releases tailored to the user’s listening habits.
+  - Dynamic ranking charts that update as new data is pulled from Spotify and external concert APIs.

+#### **Events Page**
+This page is designed to showcase concert and event data in an engaging, user-friendly format.
+Its components include:

+- **Concert Listings & Details**
+  - A card-based layout that presents upcoming concerts with details such as location, date, and artist information.
+  - Integration of interactive maps to display concert venues relative to the user’s location.

+- **Tagging & Engagement**
+  - Features allowing users to tag or save events with clear visual indicators (e.g., icons or labels).
+  - Timeline visualizations that show the user's saved events over upcoming weeks or months.

+- **Filtering & Sorting**
+  - Advanced filtering options based on genre, date, location, and artist.
+  - Visual widgets such as sliders and dropdown menus to refine event lists in real time.

+- **Real-Time Updates**
+  - Integration with Flask-Socket.IO to push notifications of new or updated events directly to the Events page.

+#### **Promoter Panel**
+Tailored for concert promoters, this panel provides tools to manage events and track engagement.
+Key features include:

+- **Event Management Dashboard**
+  - A comprehensive view of submitted events with status indicators (pending, approved, rejected).
+  - Detailed metrics for each event (views, tags, user engagement over time).

+- **Interactive Analytics**
-- **Detail Views**: Interactive charts for trends over time, geographic insights, and genre breakdowns
+  - Time series charts that display trends in event engagement, such as tags over time and interest spikes.
-- **Event Page**: Concert details, tagging functionality, and user-saved event list
+  - Comparative bar charts for analyzing multiple events side-by-side based on geographic reach or demographic data.

+- **Content Submission & Updates**
+  - Intuitive forms for submitting new events, complete with real-time validation and preview features.
-- **Admin/Promoter Panels**: Interfaces for managing user data, event submissions, and analytics
+  - Tools for editing or updating event details, including version control and change history.

+- **Communication & Feedback**
+  - An integrated notification system (powered by Flask-Socket.IO) for direct communication between promoters and platform support.
+  - Aggregated feedback graphs (e.g., satisfaction ratings or sentiment analysis) to help promoters optimize their event listings.

 ---

-# User Stories
+## 3. User Stories

-## Regular Users
+### Guest Users

-1. **Spotify OAuth Onboarding**
-   - *As a user, I want to sign in through Spotify OAuth, so that I can securely grant the app permission to access my listening data without sharing my credentials directly.*
+- As a guest user, I want to connect via Spotify OAuth so I can quickly preview personalized music stats without signing up for a full account.

-2. **Personalized Dashboard**
-   - *As a user, I want to see a dashboard summarizing my top tracks, artists, and genres, so that I can quickly gauge my recent listening habits.*
+- As a guest user, I want to see a limited dashboard with key metrics (top tracks, top artists, sample visualizations) so I can evaluate the value of the platform.

-3. **Detailed Listening History**
+- As a guest user, I want to be prompted to register when accessing advanced features so I understand the benefits of a full account.
+- As a guest user, I want to receive notifications when my session is nearing expiration so I can decide whether to upgrade and preserve my data.

+### Regular Users
-   - *As a user, I want to explore my listening history over time, so that I can discover trends such as peak hours or day-by-day usage.*
+- As a user, I want to view detailed dashboards of my listening history to track trends over different time frames (daily, weekly, monthly, yearly).

-4. **Concert Recommendations**
-   - *As a user, I want to see concert suggestions relevant to my top artists and location, so that I can easily find events I might enjoy.*
+- As a user, I want to filter my data by genre, time period, or geographic region to uncover personalized insights about my listening habits.

-5. **Tagging & Favorites**
-   - *As a user, I want to tag and save concerts or recommended events, so that I can quickly revisit them later.*
+- As a user, I want to tag and save concerts or events I’m interested in so I can build a personalized list of upcoming events.

-6. **Profile Customization**
+- As a user, I want to receive real-time concert suggestions and notifications (via WebSockets) based on my listening trends so I can discover new live events.
+- As a user, I want to share interesting statistics or visualizations on social media to engage with my network and promote the platform.

+### Concert Promoter Users
+- As a promoter, I want to easily submit new event details so I can reach a highly engaged audience interested in live music.
-   - *As a user, I want to set personal preferences (like location radius or preferred genres), so that the system tailors my event suggestions.*
+- As a promoter, I want to update or edit my event listings in real time to ensure that the information remains accurate and current.

-7. **Social Sharing (Stretch)**
+- As a promoter, I want to view detailed engagement analytics (such as views, tags, and interaction trends) for my events so I can measure their success.
+- As a promoter, I want to receive aggregated feedback on my event listings to help refine my promotional strategies.
-   - *As a user, I want to share interesting stats on social media, so that I can show my friends my music tastes.*
+- As a promoter, I want to communicate directly with platform support through the promoter panel so that any issues or queries can be resolved quickly.

 ---

-## Admin Users

-1. **Admin Login & Role Management**
-   - *As an admin, I want to log into an admin panel securely, so that I can manage the system without exposing sensitive controls to regular users.*

-2. **User Oversight & Moderation**
-   - *As an admin, I want to see a list of all registered users, so that I can manage or moderate user profiles if necessary.*

-3. **Concert/Event Moderation**
-   - *As an admin, I want to review and approve events submitted by promoters, so that I can maintain quality and relevancy of listings.*

-4. **Analytics Dashboard**
-   - *As an admin, I want to see platform-wide metrics (e.g., user growth, top artists), so that I can make data-driven decisions.*

-5. **API & System Health**
-   - *As an admin, I want to monitor API call rates and caching performance, so that I can ensure the app stays within quotas and maintains fast responses.*

-6. **User Feedback & Reporting**
-   - *As an admin, I want to manage and respond to user-reported issues or feedback, so that I can maintain a positive user experience.*

----

-## Concert Promoter Users

-1. **Promoter Registration & Dashboard**
-   - *As a concert promoter, I want to log in and access a dedicated promoter dashboard, so that I can manage my events.*

-2. **Event Creation & Management**
-   - *As a promoter, I want to create and edit event listings, so that I can reach the right audience with up-to-date information.*

-3. **Analytics & Insights**
-   - *As a promoter, I want to see how many users have viewed or tagged my events, so that I can gauge event popularity and adjust promotions.*

-4. **Targeted Recommendations**
-   - *As a promoter, I want to customize or suggest events to specific user segments (by genre or location), so that my events reach the most relevant audience.*

-5. **Collaboration with Admin**
-   - *As a promoter, I want to easily contact admins if I encounter issues or need special promotions, so that communication is streamlined.*

----

-# Data Model
+## 4. Data Model

-1. **Users Table**
+### Users Table
-   - Columns: User ID, OAuth tokens, email, profile info, role (regular, admin, promoter), and preferences.
+- **User ID**, OAuth tokens, email, profile info, role (guest, regular, promoter), and preferences

-2. **Listening History Table**
+### Listening History Table
-   - Stores records of Spotify activity (track IDs, play timestamps, user associations).
+- Records of Spotify activity (track IDs, play timestamps, user associations)

-3. **Aggregated Stats Table**
+### Aggregated Stats Table
-   - Holds processed metrics (top tracks, top artists, genre distribution, geographic trends).
+- Processed metrics (top tracks, top artists, genre distribution, geographic trends)

-4. **Concert Events Table**
+### Concert Events Table
-   - Contains event ID, title, location, date, promoter info, and tagging details.
+- Event ID, title, location, date, promoter info, tagging details

-5. **User Preferences & Tags Table**
+### User Preferences & Tags Table
-   - Stores user-selected tags, saved concerts, filtering criteria for personalized recommendations.
+- User-selected tags, saved concerts, filtering criteria for personalized recommendations

-6. **API Integration Logs**
+### API Integration Logs
-   - Tracks calls to Spotify and Ticketmaster APIs for caching and performance monitoring.
+- Tracking calls to Spotify and Ticketmaster APIs for caching and performance monitoring